The parking lot where Julie Cunningham was abducted

 During his confession, Bundy recalled how Cunningham stopped at one point to put some letters into a post box.

-Bundy stated that he was driving north on State Highway 13 for a couple of minutes before he found a dirt road to pull into.
+Bundy said that he was driving north on State Highway 13 for a couple of minutes before he found a dirt road to pull into.

 If this is true, then it means that he buried Cunningham's body somewhere inside the red circle.

-Bundy claimed that he spent 45 minutes burying her remains.
+Bundy claimed that he buried her remains about three feet deep.
 Once he was finished, he covered the grave with rocks and sticks and then drove away.

 Following the murder, Bundy reportedly took Cunningham's personal belongings back to Utah, where he dropped them off at a charity outlet in Salt Lake City.